 Likewise, if Google Display has 1.5 First/Last Click or Direct Conversions, you might consider increasing the budget because it’s the first channel that exposes people to your brand.

 These are some reports I frequently use to analyze marketing campaigns.
 What other reports do you find valuable in maximizing your ROI?

 Also, check out the valuable features of Google Analytics~

 If you have difficulties setting up Google Analytics on your website, you can consider hiring a web analytics expert from Fiverr instead.
 There are also top-rated professionals from Fiverr Pro who are hand-vetted for stellar quality and service.

 For more business growth tips, join online business classes and marketing and sales classes or watch streaming broadcasts of free online classes at CreativeLive!
-There are online courses at Fiverr Learn and Udemy too~
+There are online courses at Fiverr Learn too~